EventSaucePHP/EventSauce/docs/docs/testing/index.md

 }
 ```

-## 2. Create test scenario's
+## 2. Create test scenarios

-Now that you've got your base class it's time to setup test scenario's.
+Now that you've got your base class it's time to setup test scenarios.
 It's advised to
 create small, focused test cases that handle a specific task or condition.

 Fir instance, initiating a sign-up process: